sundusyerron/Wk2-Code-Challenge/README.md

 Run npm install in your terminal.
 Run npm run server.
 This will run your backend on port 8002.
 In a new terminal, run npm start.
 This will run your React app on port 8000.
-Make sure to open http://localhost:8002/bots in the browser to verify that your backend is working before you proceed!
+Make sure to open https://botbattlrrr.vercel.app/in the browser to verify that your backend is working before you proceed!

-The base URL for your backend is: http://localhost:8002
+The base URL for your backend is: https://botbattlrrr.vercel.app/
 ## What You Already Have
-BotPage is the highest component below App, and serves as the main container for all of the pieces of the page.
+BotPage is the highest component, and serves as the main container for all of the pieces of the page.

 BotCollection and YourBotArmy are container components, which are children of BotPage.
 BotCollection is where all the bots will be displayed, while YourBotArmy (the green portion on the top of the screen) will only display the bots that have been selected by the user.